tercasaskova311/podcast-recommendation-platform/user_events_notes.md

 - **streaming / aggregation** (Spark → Delta)
 - **training a recommendations** (ALS → Mongo)

+## quick summary:
+We generate fake user events for podcast episodes from MongoDB and send them as JSON messages into a Kafka topic (one event per message).
+Spark then streams these events from Kafka, assigns engagement weights, and aggregates daily engagement per user + episode into Delta Lake.
+From Delta, we train an ALS recommendation model that learns user preferences and generates Top‑N recommended episodes per user.
+Finally, we save these recommendations into MongoDB so we always have the latest personalized results.
+Right now, retraining happens manually, but later we'll schedule it in Airflow? (idk about this part, right now: every time the ALS training script runs, it's overwriting the model...)

 ----------------------
 ## **1. Generate User Events**